Skip to content

 How to get there: 10 minutes walk from Kabatas tram station.

-Another gigantic and beautiful place of Othman sultans, the Dolmabahce Palace, is a world-class royal palace with a splendid design that directly overlooks the sea, making it like a recreational resort.
+Another gigantic and beautiful place of Othman Sultans, the Dolmabahce Palace, is a world-class royal palace with a splendid design that directly overlooks the sea, making it like a recreational resort.
 It will undoubtedly add to the appeal of the city’s highlights.
 Most importantly, it’s one of the largest imperial palaces in Turkey.

 Istanbul